The Bantam Tools desktop milling machine is a 3-axis CNC mill primarily intended for product designers, educators, and hobbyists.

 It can also be used for making PCBs, but it does not support G 85 commands for slotted holes.

 The machine is built for cutting aluminum, and it can do a good job in processing small-sized aluminum stock.

 For aluminum milling, the speeds and feeds need to be carefully balanced with the chip load.

 As an example, with a 1/8" flat end mill, at 0.002" depth of cut, you should be able to hit a feed rate of ~60 ipm with this CNC mill.

-Overall, it mills well on aluminum, its high-powered spindle, and strong aluminum frame give the machine enough rigidity to cut aluminum.
+Overall, it mills well on aluminum, and its high-powered spindle with a strong aluminum frame gives the machine enough rigidity to cut aluminum.

 Chassis / Frame

 This CNC has a solid aluminum frame made of ⅝” aluminum bars.